mmurtagh/axios-mobile-exercise/README.md

 ## State Management

 I used `mobx` and `mobx-react-lite` for state management in this project.
 I maintain a store of "Stories" that can be observed by UI components.
-See `StoryStore.ts` and `Store.ts` for more details.
+See `StoryStore.ts` and `Story.ts` for more details.

 ## UI